 Needless to say, she refused to sell me a round-trip bus ticket because of bullet points #2 and #3.

 I can’t say I was disappointed since that offered me more flexibility, but I knew I was going to the middle of nowhere.
 For a moment, I even considered not making the trip as I pictured myself stranded on the side of the road overnight.

 In hindsight, I’m glad I decided to wing it!

 Bus Ticket Cost: Merida to Uxmal

 My one-way bus ticket from Merida to Uxmal cost 84 pesos (about $4 USD).
-That was the price as of June 2021, and purchasing it directly at the ADO counter (remember, ADO doesn’t run buses to Uxmal, but you have to purchase your Sur bus ticket at the ADO counter in Merida).
+That was the price as of June 2021, and I purchased it directly at the ADO counter (remember, ADO doesn’t run buses to Uxmal, but you have to buy your Sur bus ticket at the ADO counter in Merida).